The below example shows how to define an export text format in the following form:

 Use: Blood disorders

-Put the cursor in the 'Format' box, and clear the current format.
+2. Put the cursor in the 'Format' box, and clear the current format.

-Start the example by adding a 'Main Term' tag in the 'Format' box.
+3. Start the example by adding a 'Main Term' tag in the 'Format' box.
 To do this, set the field tag item to 'Main Term' and click on 'Add' button.
 The current format in the 'Format' box will be changed to "<#MT>".

-Now we need a line feed/Carriage return character after the main term.
-There are two ways: a) put the cursor at the end of main term tag and press 'Enter' to move the cursor at the beginning of the next line. b) Set the 'Special Character Tag' to the 'Carriage return/Line feed' item click the 'Add' button to insert the proper CRLF tag at the end of the format string.
+4. Now we need a line feed/carriage return character after the main term.
+There are two ways: a) put the cursor at the end of main term tag and press 'Enter' to move the cursor to the beginning of the next line. b) Set the 'Special Character Tag' to the 'Carriage return/Line feed' item click the 'Add' button to insert the proper CRLF tag at the end of the format string.
 We use the first method to add the CRLF in the format string.

 "<#MT>